spawnmarvel/quickguides/azure/README.md

 #### Deploy Azure File Sync

 Azure File Sync transforms Windows Server into a quick cache of your Azure file share.
+* Azure File Sync will not overwrite any files in your endpoints.
+* It will simply append a conflict number to the filename of the older file, while the most recent change will retain the original file name.

 ![Implement Azure File Sync manually ](https://github.com/spawnmarvel/quickguides/blob/main/azure/az-file-sync.jpg)